Social Isolation: Cabin Fever

-Cabin fever is a term which is generally used to describe those distraught individuals who find themselves isolated from other individuals by weather factors or distance and who are unable to deal with the emotional aspects of this isolation.
+Cabin fever is an emotional based syndrome that generally affects those who spend too much time alone.
+It is a term used to describe those individuals who find themselves socially isolated from other individuals.
+It can be an emotional isolation or one created by weather factors or distance and this aloneness leaves the individual unable to deal with the emotional aspects of this isolation.

 It isn't contagious but it can be nasty.
 Cabin Fever symptoms may include excessive sleeping, moodiness, restlessness, irritability, irrationality, frustration, crankiness, forgetfulness, sudden bursts of laughter or tears, or an irrational distrust of other individuals.
 The person suffering from cabin fever will generally feel a desperate need to escape from their current confines to get outside or to get away from their current circumstances.
 They begin to act in an irrational manner.